talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="createCouponsForMultipleRecipients"></a>
 # **createCouponsForMultipleRecipients**
-> InlineResponse2004 createCouponsForMultipleRecipients(applicationId, campaignId, body, silent)
+> InlineResponse2004 createCouponsForMultipleRecipients(applicationId, campaignId, newCouponsForMultipleRecipients, silent)

-Create Coupons for Multiple Recipients
+Create coupons for multiple recipients

-Create coupons according to some pattern for up to 1000 recipients.
+Create coupons according to the specified pattern for up to 1000 recipients.

 ### Example
 ```java